Organic Bug Sprays

 As a last resort I tried something I remembered my grandfather doing.

-Take a piece of yellow ribbon or thin yellow fabric, paint the ribbon with corn syrup (or any other sweet sticky substance) and hang it across the area of the garden that is infested.
+Take a piece of yellow ribbon or thin yellow fabric, paint the ribbon with corn syrup (or any other sweet sticky substance)

 For some reason the yellow seems to attract the aphids and the corn syrup acts as a glue so they can't escape to infest your plants!